OpenPAM

-and offered as an alternative to Linux PAM in certain Linux distributions.
+and offered as an alternative to Linux PAM in certain Linux distributions[which?].

 OpenPAM was developed for the FreeBSD Project by Dag-Erling Smørgrav and NAI Labs, the Security Research Division of Network Associates, Inc. under DARPA/SPAWAR contract N66001-01-C-8035 ("CBOSS"), as part of the DARPA CHATS research program.

 On 1 January 2008, OpenPAM was one of eleven projects selected by Coverity for promotion to Rung 2 of their DHS-funded Open Source Hardening Project, which tracks bugs found in open-source software by Coverity's Prevent static program analysis tool.
 On 23 September 2009, OpenPAM was promoted to Rung 3, along with Ruby, Samba and Tor.